Gender Minority Stress and Resilience in Transgender and Gender Nonbinary Clients

 - Identify 2+ intrapersonal resiliency factors and 2+ interpersonal resiliency factors.

-Megan Tucker, PsyD – Megan is a psychologist with a small private practice, in addition to full-time work at a university counseling center.
-Her specialty is working with queer, trans, and gender non-binary people, focusing on topics such as relationships, sex, trauma, oppression, anxiety, and helping many folks to access gender affirming care.
+addyson tucker, PsyD – addyson (they/them) is a psychologist with a small private practice, in addition to full-time work at a university counseling center.
+Their specialty is working with queer, trans, and gender non-binary people, focusing on topics such as relationships, sex, trauma, oppression, anxiety, and helping many folks to access gender affirming care.

 Licensed therapists who work in nonprofits price is $35.
 (Enter code Resilience at checkout)

 Student/prelicensed price is $20.
 (Enter code Resiliencenp at checkout)